-Women and Gender Studies at Utah State University is a multidisciplinary program focusing on the role of gender in the everyday experiences of women and men.
+Women's Studies at Utah State University is a multidisciplinary program focusing on the role of gender in the everyday experiences of women and men.
 Students are provided with opportunities to examine the diverse experiences, perspectives, and contributions of women in the past, present, and future, both nationally and internationally.
-Specific courses examine the processes of gender role socialization, and the resulting cultural beliefs and stereotyped images of women.
+Specific courses examine the processes of gender role socialization, and the resulting cultural beliefs and stereotyped images of women from a variety of disciplines.
 As a result, students gain appreciation for the role of gender and its practical implications in their basic life experiences, thus preparing them to understand current and future changes in the roles of women.

-Each semester, Women and Gender Studies courses are taught by faculty members from a variety of disciplines, including Anthropology, Journalism and Communication, English, Fine Arts, Health and Physical Education, History, Natural Resources, Political Science, Psychology, Special Education, and Sociology.
-Throughout the year, several special topics courses are offered, and new courses are continually being developed.
-Two Women and Gender Studies scholarships are awarded to undergraduates.
+Each semester, Women's Studies courses are taught by faculty members from several areas throughout the University, including Anthropology, Journalism and Communication, English, Fine Arts, Health and Physical Education, History, Natural Resources, Political Science, Psychology, Special Education, and Sociology.
+Throughout the year, several special topics courses are offered, and many courses also offer Honors and graduate sections.
+Internship hours are available for work related to women's issues.
+To meet student needs, new courses are continually developed and

-Students may enroll in individual courses or apply coursework toward either a minor in Women and Gender Studies or an Area Studies certificate.
+Students may enroll in individual courses or apply coursework toward either a minor in Women's Studies or an Area Studies certificate.

-Further information may be obtained from one of the co-directors or from the Science/HASS Advising Center (Student Center 302).
+Further information may be obtained from the director (Animal Science 308B) or the Science/HASS Advising Center (Student Center 302).